techthevote/techthevote.github.io/faq.md

 ### What are the key elections milestones and deadlines by state?
 {: .question }

-The full calendar of state registration and early vote deadlines is in Google's _Civic Information spreadsheet_.
-Request access _here_.

----

-### Why does early voting matter?
-{: .question }

-40%+ of ballots will likely be cast early this election.
-In 2012, 35% of ballots nationwide were early.
-In 2014, 60% of California ballots were early.
-Keep in mind there is early in-person voting (doesn't usually require extra advance steps beyond registration) and then absentee or mail-in voting (typically does require special steps).

----

-### What should I focus on when?
-{: .question }

-The full calendar of state registration and early vote deadlines is in Google's _Civic Information spreadsheet_.
-Request access _here_.
+The full calendar of state registration and early vote deadlines is in Google's Civic Information spreadsheet.
+You can request access by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSe5hF4w1LuO_d4KSlbX1aGtv67XasNjhJc73QbWlkrYVldX_Q/viewform){:target="_blank"}.

-A simple recommendation:
+Our recommendation on what to focus on and when:

 * now - 10/15:  focus on voter registration
 * 10/16 - 11/7:  focus on early voting, both by mail and in-person